All Episodes

 Thank you so much.

-Uh we're still working on this problem set.
+We're still working on this problem set.

 There's still data that these good people need so that they can perform their analysis of how to both develop therapeutics and a vaccine and to understand where this virus is.

-They just share that data.
+They need to share that data.

-We share ours with the world so that the best scientists in the world can get to the right conclusions and bring uh this economy, this global economy, back to the place that we all want it to be as quickly as we can.
+We share ours with the world so that the best scientists in the world can get to the right conclusions and bring this economy, this global economy, back to the place that we all want it to be as quickly as we can.

 Every country.